DaanS8/ScalableRecognition/README.md

 ### The Basics

 In this section we'll tackle the problem of how to tell if there's an identical object in two images.
-Traditionally this is done by using local invariant features.
+Traditionally this is done by using local invariant features:
-First we'll define the abstract concepts afterwards two of the most popular algorithms will be explained.

 1) **_Feature extraction:_** Find points of interest in an image, often referred to as keypoints (kp).
 Keypoints aren't only locations but also contain information about its size, orientation and sometimes shape.
 In short keypoints define "regions" of interest in an image.
-These regions fo interest should be distinctive features of an object where a lot of information can be extracted.
+These regions of interest should be the distinctive features of an object where a lot of information can be extracted.
 Ideally these regions should always be the same points on an object no matter its scale or orientation.
 Sometimes even [affine](https://stackoverflow.com/questions/42581296/homography-and-affine-transformation) transformations are accounted for by keypoint extractors.
 Finally, keypoints are often pretty small.
 This makes it possible to recognise occluded objects by there smaller, fully visible features.
 A second reason is because it's often assumed the keypoints are planar, which is approximately true only if the regions are small.
 In the picture below keypoints are shown on two images in a different context.
-Note that every keypoint has a different size and has some orientation information.
+Note that every keypoint has a different size and orientation.
-The keypoint extractor used for this is SIFT, more on this later.
 ![Keypoint detection example](img_rm/keypoint_detection.jpg)

 2) **_Feature description:_** Extract information at every keypoint in a robust and invariant way.
-This information is extracted as a high dimensional feature vectors.
+This information is extracted as high dimensional feature vectors.
 These feature vectors are often referred to as descriptors (des).
 A feature vector of similar regions will be close in the [Euclidean n-space](http://mathonline.wikidot.com/the-distance-between-two-vectors).
 To make feature descriptors robust they are often designed to be invariant for rotation transformations and lighting conditions.